Shot Selection (Pre & Post)

 Bases:

 PostSelectfollowsDiscriminatein the readout pipeline.
 It does not remove shots inline — instead it records a per-output boolean validity mask.
-Shots whose state label appears indisallowed_statesare marked invalid; the runtime ANDs all masks together and filters once at the end.Emitting this instruction with an empty
+Shots are marked invalid when:Their integer state key is negative (disallowed states or the

 qat.runtime.post_processing.apply_post_select().See also